List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

-Aishihik [Cars ##264, 380] was derived from the Southern Tutchone metaphor a shè yi, which literally means its tail hanging down, and which figuratively refers to the shape of the bay at the north end of Aishihik Lake.
-Although Aishihik (a shè yi) is the English and Tlingit name for both the lake and the village at the north end of the lake, it is the Southern Tutchone name only for the village.
-The lake's name in Southern Tutchone had been Man Shӓw [Lake Big].
+Aishihik [Cars ##264, 380] is the English adaptation of the Tlingit áa shá yík, which means in the head of the lake.
 Aishihik Lake located 28 kilometers north of Alaska Highway Kilometer 1546, via Aishihik Lake Road.
 Aishihik River located at Alaska Highway Kilometer 1547.5.

-Alaska [Mile Post 0 to 20.4] was derived from the Aleut idiom alaxsx-a, which figuratively refers to mainland Alaska.
+Alaska [Mile Post 0 to 20.4] is the English adaptation of the Aleut idiom alaxsx-a, which figuratively refers to mainland Alaska.
 Literally, it means object to which the action of the sea is directed (alax [sea] + sx-a [object of action]).

-Alsek [Car #314] had been derived from the Tlingit verb theme aa łsêxh, which means a person habitually rests.
+Alsek [Car #314] is the English adaptation of the Tlingit verb theme aa łsêxh, which means a person habitually rests.
 It was the name of a Nóogaa (Tlingit) village located on the pre-1891 Upper Alsek River (post-1891 Tatshenshini River), near the mouth of the O'Connor River.
 Alsek River flows into the Gulf of Alaska.

 American Shed [MP 19.2 Station] was named for a snow shed on the American side of White Pass, which existed until the 1980s.
 This name distinguished this shed from a snow shed on the Canadian side of White Pass.

 Annie Lake [Car #360] was named for Annie Austin (1870–1950), widow of Charles "Dawson Charlie" Henderson (co-discoverer of gold in the Klondike).
 Lake located 19 kilometers southwest of Robinson, via Annie Lake Road.

-Atlin [Car #218 and a Barge] was derived from the Tlingit phrase áa tlein, which means large lake.
+Atlin [Car #218 and a Barge] is the English adaptation of the Tlingit phrase áa tlein, which means big lake.
 Atlin Lake located 96 kilometers south of Alaska Highway Kilometer 1342, via Atlin Road.

 Bare Loon Lake [Car 2nd 202] was named for skinny dipping and wailing loons.
 1970s Chilkoot Trail hikers sometimes skinny dipped and sometimes heard loons wail at this lake.
-This lake provided those hikers their last opportunity to bathe before returning to civilization at Bennett.
+This lake provided those hikers their last opportunity to bathe before boarding the train at Bennett.
 Un-officially named "Beaver Lake."
 This lake is at Chilkoot Trail Kilometer 46.7 and to the west of WP&YR Mile Post 37.

-Barry [Mile Post 36.0 Station] was named for Donald E. Barry (1944-2000), WP&YR conductor.
+Barry [Mile Post 36.0 Station] was named for Donald E. Barry (1944-2000), WP&YR conductor, killed in a freak railroad accident.
 Station renamed to Vista in 2007 or 2008.

 "Beaver Lake" [Car #388] is the un-official name for Bare Loon Lake, which is at Chilkoot Trail Kilometer 46.7 and to the west of WP&YR Mile Post 37.
 There are at least 14 other "Beaver Lake"s in British Columbia.